Nonclassical states that generate zero entanglement with a beam splitter: Extension to modes

 Our analysis of the two mode case is easily extended to the $n$-mode case, by again noting that the pure states that remain separable form a convex set.
 Thus, convex combinations of the special pure squeezed states found by Ref. \cite{Zhangetal2013} will also yield zero entanglement at the output of an array of passive linear optical devices.

 In $n$ dimensions, we also have that $\mathcal{U}\sum_N\lambda_N\hat{\mathds{I}}_N\mathcal{U}^\dagger=\sum_N\lambda_N\hat{\mathds{I}}_N$, implying that we may again generalize this convex set along the lines of condition (iii) above.
-However, the state $\sum_N\lambda_N\hat{\mathds{I}}_N$ is not in general fully separable across all $n$ modes.
-In fact, the only SU($n$)-invariant fully separable state with $n>2$ modes is the maximally mixed state $\sum_N\hat{\mathds{I}}_N=\hat{\mathds{I}}^{\otimes n}$, which remains unchanged following any unitary operations.
-The generalization by way of SU($n$) unpolarized states does not hold for $n>2$, and so we content ourselves with saying that the only known $n$-mode states that do not generate entanglement under SU($n$) operations are states squeezed by the same amounts along the correct axes dictated by the SU($n$) operation, displacements thereof, and convex combinations of the results (as well as the maximally mixed state).
+This is a valid procedure because the state is fully separable across all $n$ modes.
+The generalization by way of SU($n$) unpolarized states does indeed hold for $n>2$, and so we say the $n$-mode states that do not generate entanglement under SU($n$) operations are SU($n$) unpolarized states squeezed by the same amounts along the correct axes dictated by the SU($n$) operation, displacements thereof, and convex combinations of the results (including the maximally mixed state).